-In addition to extending the reach of our technology into additional programs, our ADC technology licensing agreements have generated more than $350 million to date.
+In addition to extending the reach of our technology into additional programs, our ADC technology licensing agreements have generated approximately $400 million to date.
 They also provide us with future pipeline opportunities through co-development or opt-in rights to new ADC product candidates.

 We have two types of ongoing ADC collaborations:

 Under our ADC license agreements with AbbVie, Astellas, Bayer, Celldex, Genentech, GlaxoSmithKline, Pfizer and Progenics, we are entitled to receive upfront payments, milestones and royalties on net sales of any resulting ADC products.
 We have the potential to receive several billion in future milestone payments from our current ADC collaborations.
 Our licensees are responsible for all development, manufacturing and commercialization activities under these collaborations.